Ring Flight by Al Koran, Mark Bennett, Urbain, and Gentlemen’s Magic

 MurphysMagicSupplies says...

-AirFlight is designed to look like an Apple AirTag, making it a discreet and practical everyday carry item.
+AirFlight is designed to look like an Apple AirTag, making it a discreet and practical everyday carry item for magicians, ideal for impromptu performances.

 oscar says...

-Ring magic often relies on misdirection, timing, and sometimes gimmicks to create the illusion.
+Ring magic often relies on misdirection, timing, and sometimes gimmicks to create the illusion, making it useful for expanding close-up or parlor repertoire.

 RealMagicReview says...